/ Environmental /

 We operate a landfill gas technician training center at the former ELDA Landfill in Cincinnati, Ohio.
 As recognized leaders in landfill gas management, the intent and purpose of the training center is to use internal expertise to train entry-level technicians to provide continuity and consistency across the enterprise.
 The training center allows for both classroom instruction on the technical aspects of landfill gas and field proficiency assessment.

-We also contribute to new bodies of knowledge through research collaborations with expert stakeholders.
-WM initiated a study in 2019 to evaluate emerging measurement technologies for determining fugitive landfill methane emissions, with the goal of having a measurement system in place by 2030.
+We also contribute to new bodies of knowledge through research collaborations with expert stakeholders, including NASA’s Jet Propulsion Laboratory, California Air Resources Board and Carbon Mapper.
+WM initiated a study in 2019 to evaluate emerging measurement technologies for determining fugitive landfill methane emissions, with the goal of having a measurement system in place by 2025.
 Landfills currently must rely on models and other factors to estimate methane emissions.
-Studies comparing these emission estimates from models to measurements have shown that the existing models can overstate emissions by up to 30 times.
+Studies comparing emission estimates from models to measurements have shown that models can overstate emissions by up to 30 times.
 Identifying improved methane measurement systems and technologies is key to meeting emission reduction goals.

-The study will evaluate satellite and aerial platform data, flux calculations and modeling assumptions to better understand advantages and limitations of these technologies.
-Building on previous research by WM, academic and governmental partners, this study will compare these technologies to ground-based methods of assessing landfill methane emissions.
+The study is evaluating methane measurements from satellite and aerial and ground-based platforms and the assumptions to develop mass emission rates to better understand advantages and limitations of these approaches.
+Building on previous research by WM and academic and governmental partners, this study is comparing these approaches to tracer correlation measurements of landfill methane emissions.
 Our desired outcome is that these technologies will provide data sufficient to track and quantify landfill methane emissions, monitor emission reduction goals and replace or refine the current models used to estimate landfill emissions for regulatory and sustainability reporting.

 Energy reduction and GHG sustainability initiatives are deeply ingrained in our business, addressing our customers’ needs, as well as serving as an integral part of our own operations.
 The need to address climate change and GHG regulations is a primary driver of our customers’ goals to increase recycling and use lower-carbon fuels.
 Most of our current and planned capital projects will lower GHG emissions in both our own and our customers’ supply chains.
 As global competition for raw materials and fuel increases, sustainable solutions for managing materials will become a necessity, and, by offering sustainable, lower-carbon management options, WM is becoming competitive in new areas and insulating ourselves from long-term losses.